LautaroOchotorena/Data-Analysis-with-Python-Freecodecamp/Page View Time Series Visualizer/README.md

-<h2> Clarification: This project was created using Replit, you can check it on https://replit.com/@LautaroOchotore/Page-View-Time-Series-Visualizer</h2>
+<h2> Clarification: This project was created using Replit.
+You can check it on https://replit.com/@LautaroOchotore/Page-View-Time-Series-Visualizer</h2>
 <h1> Page View Time Series Visualizer </h1>
 <div class="challenge-instructions  "><div><section id="description">
 <p>You will be <a href="https://replit.com/github/freeCodeCamp/boilerplate-page-view-time-series-visualizer" target="_blank" rel="noopener noreferrer nofollow">working on this project with our Replit starter code</a>.</p>